 - Oral presentations will be 10 minutes in length, including Q & A.

 Submit an Abstract

 - Abstracts for the Research Category must be in a scientific poster format, with the following or similar categories: Background, Methods, Findings, Interpretation, and Acknowledgements.

-- Abstract format for the other categories are at the submitter's discretion.
+- Abstract format for other submissions are at the submitter's discretion.